 Firm Fruits and Vegetables

 Apples, carrots, pears, bananas and melons can be risky if swallowed in large chunks.
-The coin shape may seem fun, but can still lodge in the throat and block breathing.
+Carrot “coins” may seem fun, but can still lodge in the throat and block breathing.
 Instead, cut them into matchsticks.
+This handy slicer ($10) does just that.
 You can also serve carrots well-cooked.

 Have a picky eater on your hands?
 Here are 15 ideas to make mealtimes easier.